MichaelCampbell-on3001/stickynotes/README.md

 In additional to having the user's saved notes persist through a browser refresh, I also wanted to provide the user with the options to create, edit and delete a note.
 Below I will breakdown how I did this.

+To approach this project, I first laid out each function I knew I wanted.
 ![alt text](image.jpg)